-2020 2019
+2021 2020

-As of 17 June 64,43

-As of 31 December 73,87 61,91
+As of 31 December 74,29 73,87

-Average for the period 72,15 64,09
+Average for the period 73,65 72,15

 All amounts have been rounded to the nearest thousand, unless otherwise indicated.

 4 Use of judgements and estimates

 The preparation of the financial statements in conformity with IFRS requires the management to exercise judgement in the process of applying the Company's accounting policies and requires the use of accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the end of the reporting period, and the reported amounts of revenue and expenses during the financial period/year.
 Although these estimates are based on the management's best knowledge of historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances, actual results may ultimately differ from those estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.